Topsurpass/alx-system_engineering-devops/0x10-https_ssl/README.md

 # HTTPS_SSL

+# Objectives
+This project has fulfilled the objectives such as knowing:
+* What is HTTPS SSL 2 main roles
+* What is the purpose encrypting traffic
+* What SSL termination means

 ## Task 0

 What we need to do here is add sub domains(www, lb-01, web-01, web-02) to our domain name(temz.tech) and point the subdomains to the appropriate ip addresses